 What if I don’t have coverage?

 - If your behavioral health benefit plan will not allow you to be seen by a member of the behavioral health team, we encourage you to work with our Stanford Health Care social workers and your medical team to seek assistance in selecting a mental health provider who participates in your behavioral health network.
-You also have the option to seek services at Stanford outside of your behavioral health benefits as a self-payment status for which a patient financial counselor could further assist you in understanding those options.
+You also have the option to seek services at Stanford Health Care outside of your behavioral health benefits as a self-payment status for which a patient financial counselor could further assist you in understanding those options.

 If you do have behavioral health coverage for services at Stanford Health Care…

 - Many patients may require short term behavioral health care during their active treatment period.

-- If your insurance company, benefits or network restriction changes and for each new benefit year, it is up to you to continue to make sure your insurance covers services at Stanford.
+- If your insurance company, benefits, or network restriction changes and for each new benefit year, you are encouraged to continue to make sure your insurance covers services at Stanford Health Care.

-- Our financial counselors and benefits specialists can help you to understand your insurance coverage as it pertains to seeking behavioral health care services at Stanford.
+- Our financial counselors and benefits specialists can help you to understand your insurance coverage as it pertains to seeking behavioral health care services at Stanford Health Care.